b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 >
 > *Second incident occurred ==Nov.
 11, 1976== involving Piper PA 31 N74985.
 Pilot experienced rough engine on scheduled flight between Salt Lake City and St. George.
 3 passengers on board.
 Engine was feathered and ==precautionary landing== made at Delta, Utah, per instructions in company manual. ... ==No damage to aircraft==.
 No injuries to crew or passengers.*

-&mdash; *[Civil Aeronautics Board Reports, Volume 73](https://www.google.com/books/edition/_/wNa3AAAAIAAJ?hl=en&gbpv=1&pg=PA1090)*, United States.
+— *[Civil Aeronautics Board Reports, Volume 73](https://www.google.com/books/edition/_/wNa3AAAAIAAJ?hl=en&gbpv=1&pg=PA1090)*, United States.
 Civil Aeronautics Board · 1977

 &nbsp;

 I would describe engine feathering as twisting the propeller blades on their respective axes.
-If one engine is inoperable, doing this reduces drag so that the plane doesn't yaw, dragging it off course.
+Feathering an inoperable engine reduces drag so that the plane doesn't yaw, dragging it off course, as well as reducing unnecessary stress on the blades.
 Here's a link to a [description and illustration](https://aeropeep.com/what-is-the-difference-between-feathering-and-not-feathering-a-propeller-on-an-airplane/).

-A *precautionary landing* happens when "further flight is possible but inadvisable," and "are often made at an aerodrome although this is not always the case.
+A *precautionary landing* happens when "further flight is ==possible but inadvisable==," and "are often made at an aerodrome although this is not always the case.
 Sometimes landing in a field (and accepting there will be damage to the aircraft) is preferable to trying to reach an aerodrome (and risk to be forced to land on worse terrain)."

 This is in contrast to a *forced landing*, "where an aircraft unavoidably needs to land, usually regardless of terrain.
 A typical example of this is an airplane forced down by fuel exhaustion or failure of all engines." ([1](https://en.wikipedia.org/wiki/Emergency_landing), [2](https://www.aopa.org/training-and-safety/students/flighttestprep/skills/emergency-landings), [3](https://simpleflying.com/emergency-landings-differences-guide/), [4](https://skybrary.aero/articles/emergency-landing-guidance-controllers))